rvenable/biblefox-wp/biblefox/trunk/site/wordpress-admin-bar/readme.txt

 Full details on how to add a custom theme can be found on [my website](http://www.viper007bond.com/wordpress-plugins/wordpress-admin-bar/theme-api/).

 == ChangeLog ==

+**Version 3.2.0**

+Update for WordPress 2.8.

+* Moved the settings page to Tools as that menu is available to all users including subscribers.
+* Updated the jQuery checkboxes plugin.
+* Add a new global to `WPAdminBar::SetupMenu()` to fix a notice and warning about taxononmies.
+Props rovo89.
+* Hide seperators as they aren't true menu items

+**Version 3.1.5**

+* Start plugin slightly later so plugins like Gengo that aren't hooking in early enough (use priorities!) can get their stuff done first.
+* Notice fixes.

+**Version 3.1.4**

+* Fix HTML validation error.
+Props Flashbytes.
+* Add filter to default settings.

+**Version 3.1.3**

+* Adjust settings page unordered list CSS for WordPress 2.7 (add some padding to children menu items).

+**Version 3.1.2**

+* Make the log out link work correctly (use the function that'll produce a nonce'd URL).

+**Version 3.1.1**

+* Version 3.0.3 should have been 3.1.0, so this is 3.1.1.
+* Wrap parenthesis around the number of plugins needing updating to make it clearer.

+**Version 3.0.5**

+* Forgot to finish making the settings form redirect back to the form after saving.
+Fixed.
+* Don't hide the default navigation menu in the admin area any more even if this plugin is being used there.
+Just collapse it if you don't want to see it.
+* Force some settings page stylings for WordPress 2.7.

+**Version 3.0.4**

+* Remove debug code (sorry!).
+* Fix a little big.

+**Version 3.0.3**

+* Update for WordPress 2.7.
+No new features or anything, this was just an "emergency" release.

 **Version 3.0.2**